Step-by-step Mosquitto MQTT broker installation & SSL configuration

 3.2 Setting up Mosquitto broker with SSL

-3.2.1 Creation of own customer certificates
+3.2.1 Creating customer certificates

-1. Create a key for the CA
+- Create a CA key:

 openssl genrsa -des3 -out ca.key 2048